vanlinh00/ShootingGame3D/README.md

 - [Technology](#rocket-technology)

 ## :pencil: About
-The **ShootingGame3D** a FPS GAME. this game consists of 20 people, the winner is the one who kills the most people.
+The **ShootingGame3D** is a FPS GAME.
+This game consists of 20 people, the winner is the one who kills the most people.

 ## :cactus: Folder Structure